Last Updated on: September 21, 2023

 1. You are no longer happy.

 Happiness is now an essential consideration for the younger workforce.
-Our jobs are no longer just a means to provide food on the table but are an extension of ourselves toward the world.
+Our jobs are no longer just a status symbol or a means to provide food on the table but are an extension of ourselves toward the world.

 Remember that happiness is subjective and a by-product of a life well-lived.
 So, if you are chronically unhappy in your job, various reasons may contribute to it.